davidfowl/AspNetCoreDiagnosticScenarios/AspNetCoreGuidance.md

         // Create a scope for the lifetime of the background operation and resolve services from it using (var scope = serviceScopeFactory.CreateScope())
         {
-            // This will a PokemonDbContext from the correct scope and the operation will succeed var context = scope.ServiceProvider.GetRequiredService<PokemonDbContext>();
+            // This will resolve a PokemonDbContext from the correct scope and the operation will succeed var context = scope.ServiceProvider.GetRequiredService<PokemonDbContext>();

             context.Pokemon.Add(new Pokemon());